Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

-Based on our extensive research and testing, the best enterprise password manager a business can choose is either 1Password or LastPass.
-Both 1Password Teams and LastPass Teams have excellent security functions, reassuring admin controls, innate usability – and a free trial.
-For the largest businesses, you can upgrade from the Teams tier to full Enterprise level for either service, too.
+Based on our extensive research and testing, the best enterprise password manager a business can choose is LastPass.
+LastPass Teams – the enterprise solution for the popular password manager — has excellent security functions, reassuring admin controls, innate usability – and a free trial.
+For the largest businesses, you can upgrade from the Teams tier to full Enterprise level too for added functionality.

 With central password control, secure password generation, and shared folders, password managers have much to offer.
 We explain your options, and rate the most popular solutions.